-I’ve been asked this question a lot of times and what most bloggers usually expect is to tell them to go for the longer blog posts or the short ones right away.
+I’ve been asked this question a lot of times and what most content creators usually expect me to say is to tell them to go for the longer blog posts or the short ones right away.

-Firstly, a long form content is a post between 2000 words and above while a short form content is an article between 500-1500 words.
+Firstly, a long form content is considered to be a post between 2000 words and above while a short form content is an article between 500-1000 or 1500words.

 Both a short and long blog post can be very useful for your blog and your users.

-Just as people like Neil Patel have excelled with longer and more in-depth blog posts.
+Just as marketers like Neil Patel have excelled with longer and more in-depth blog posts.

-Considering such indices, it might get a bit difficult to decide whether to keep writing shorter or longer posts…
+Considering such realities, it might get pretty difficult to decide whether to create shorter or longer posts for your blog…

-As a matter of fact, a short and straight to the point blog post is useful because your readers’ attention span is getting lower than it used t be.
+As a matter of fact, a short and straight to the point blog post is useful because your average readers’ attention span is getting lower than it used to be.

-For this reason, to get better engagement and to avoid wasting your readers’ time, you have to write shorter and straight to the point pieces of content that will be valuable to them.
+For this reason, to get better engagement and to avoid wasting your readers’ time, it’ll naturally appear that you have to write shorter and straight to the point pieces of content that will be valuable to them.

 On the other hand, according to a study by backlinko, long-form content gets an average of 77.2% more links than short articles.